mordrax/mordrax.github.io/elm_at_phd/README.md

 Finally, I [rant and rave](/chapters/final-words.md) about how much I love Elm and try my best to word it like it's an objective observation of the strengths and weaknesses of the language.

+#### Thanks

+To Julian Livingstone who was my mentor in Elm and gave his time freely to review and critique this article.
+He's also a mad keen Haskeller.
+Check out his wonderful Haskell book: http://www.happylearnhaskelltutorial.com/

 #### Footnotes

 [^1]: Castle of the Winds remake in Elm - https://github.com/mordrax/cotwelm